hoseakidane/gcp_databricks/README.md

 - Create a service account named privileged-sa with a “Project Owner” role or use an existing SA with those permissions
   - `gcloud iam service-accounts create privileged-sa --display-name="Privileged Service Account"`
   - `gcloud projects add-iam-policy-binding YOUR_PROJECT_ID --member="service account:privileged-sa@YOUR_PROJECT_ID --role="roles/owner"`
+- In databricks account console, add the privilaged SA in the service principals tab and enable admin permissions for it
 - Authenticate interactively using user principal (login) and follow the prompt:
   - `gcloud auth login`
 - Set gcloud configuration to impersonate the privileged-sa service account:
   - `gcloud config set auth/impersonate_service_account <insert-privilaged-sa-email>`
 - Set the access token environment variable for creating GCP resources:
   - `export GOOGLE_OAUTH_ACCESS_TOKEN=$(gcloud auth print-access-token)`
 - You are now authenticated with your GCP account
   - If you run into authentication errors past this point, make sure to rerun the above commands as the token may have expired

 #### Option 2: key file authentication
 - Follow the instructions [here](https://github.com/bhavink/databricks/blob/master/gcpdb4u/templates/terraform-scripts/sa-impersonation.md#create-the-service-account).